allegroai/clearml-docs/docs/deploying_clearml/clearml_server_es7_migration.md

 ---

 :::important updating to ClearML Server v1.2+
-If you are upgrading your ClearML Server to version 1.2 or newer, you will need to upgrade MongoDB and migrate your data to the new database after performing the migration instructions below.
+If you are upgrading your ClearML Server to version 1.2 or newer, you will need to migrate your database contents to be compatible with the new version, after performing the migration instructions below.
 :::

 In v0.16, the Elasticsearch subsystem of **Trains Server** was upgraded from version 5.6 to version 7.6.
 This change necessitates